behnazak/Vigil-007SourceCode/README.md

 Behnaz Arzani, Selim Ciraci, Luiz Chamon, Yibo Zhu, Jitu Padhye, Geoff Outhred, and Boon Thau Loo

-To use either use MultiFailureDriver or SingleLinkFailureDriver (these are the starting points of the code).
+To run: use MultiFailureDriver or SingleLinkFailureDriver (these are the starting points/drivers of the code).

+It is recommended that you read the functions carefully before executing the code.

 # Dependencies: